getsandbox/getsandbox.github.io/_posts/2014-09-21-testing-mobile-apps.md

 #### Write a stub

-A stub is a small often throw-away application that aims to simulate as much of the target API as required.
+A stub or mock is a small often throw-away application that aims to simulate as much of the target API as required.
 The simplest and most common implementation of this is a stub that responds to requests with a different 'canned' response, so you get a valid API response but it is the same response every time you make the request.
 These can obviously get more and more complicated as time goes by, with more and more varied canned responses to simulate different behaviours.

-There are *many* different libraries out there to make the job of writing a stub easier, they all generally focus around making it very easy to send a canned response to a given request.
+There are *many* different libraries out there to make the job of writing a mock easier, they all generally focus around making it very easy to send a canned response to a given request.
 But this is only half of the problem, many API operations are not just Retrieves, what about Create, Update and Delete?
 It is generally very difficult to get a stub to do more than just retrieves well, making testing your app against the stub a limited and unnatural experience.

 #### MBaaS!